-TABLE 3.
+Table 3

 Comparison of hydrogen fuel cell tractor parameters before and after optimization

-Item Before optimization After optimization Speed ratio of reducer 33 42.6274 Minimum output power of fuel cell/kW 8 14.9821 Maximum output power of fuel cell/kW 30 21.4232
+Item Before optimization After optimization Speed ratio of reducer 33 42.6274 Minimum output power of fuel cell/kW 8 14.9821 Maximum output power of fuel cell/kW 30 21.4232 efficiency reaching 0.93 and the lowest reaching 0.885; the average working efficiency of the motor using the rule control strategy is 0.8996, with the highest efficiency reaching 0.924 and the lowest reaching 0.848.
+Compared with the rule control strategy, the average working efficiency of the motor is increased by 2.15%.

-Figure 10 shows the fitness of the particle swarm algorithm.
-The smaller the fitness value, the better the solution corresponding to the particle.
-As can be seen from the figure, the fitness converges quickly after 75 generations and finally converges to 417.9014, that is, under the collaborative optimization control strategy, the minimum equivalent hydrogen consumption of the system is 417.9014g.
+417.9014, that is, under the collaborative optimization control strategy, the minimum equivalent hydrogen consumption of the system is 417.9014 g.